albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 The server ''sends'' messages to clients retrieved by the Detection Algorithm, including the property of which dataset the detection is from.
 <br/>
-The packet content type has a JSON structure.
+The packet Content-Type has a JSON structure.

 ```JSON
 {